kkirstein/proglang-playground/README.md

 ClojureScript is a Clojure dialect (mainly a subset) for web development, as it compiles to JavaScript.

+# Common Lisp

+A standardized version of LISP, containing an object system (CLOS) and many libraries.

 # Elm

 Elm is a Haskell-style programming language for web development.
 It compiles to JavaScript and features Functional Reactive Programming for GUIs.